saaketht/rh-trade-exporter/README.md

-# Robinhood Options Trade Exporter
+# RH Options Trade Exporter

-Export your Robinhood options trade history to structured CSVs — with execution timestamps to the second, automatic open/close pairing, underlying asset OHLC, and VIX data.
+Export your Robinhood options trade history to structured CSVs with execution timestamps to the second, automatic open/close pairing, underlying asset OHLC, and VIX data.
 Designed for day traders who maintain trading journals and need granular data that Robinhood's UI and PDF confirmations don't provide.

 ## Why This Exists